Raising meat chickens is a lot like raising regular chickens. In fact, I’d argue to say it’s almost exactly the same!

 Meat chickens are typically at market weight somewhere between 7 and 9 weeks to be used as a “broiler”.
 Any older then the chicken is considered a “roaster”.

 You want to have a plan before your chickens reach market weight so that you’re not scrambling to figure out what to do.
-If you’ve never butchered a chicken, watch videos or see if there’s someone in your area that might help you and teach you how to.
+If you’ve never butchered a chicken, watch videos to learn or see if there’s someone in your area that knows how to butcher a chicken and might be willing to teach you.

 Terms to know when raising meat chickens